Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Carbon Monoxide Diffusing Capacity

-The measurement of nitric oxide (NO) in exhaled breath can be a simple method of diagnosing COPD and monitoring the effects of treatment.
-In most patients with COPD, no levels are below normal.
-Levels above normal in a patient with COPD indicate that the person also has asthma.
+The measurement of nitric oxide (NO) in exhaled breath has been investigated as a marker but is not typically used for diagnosis.
+In most people with COPD, exhaled NO levels are below normal.
+Levels above normal in a person with COPD indicate airway inflammation and that the person may also have asthma.

 Chest x-rays are often performed.
 But they are not very useful for detecting early COPD.
 By the time an x-ray reveals COPD, the patient is already well aware of the condition.
 However, x-rays can look for tumors, infections, and other lung problems.